kristopolous/EvDa/README.md

 You can also seed it with initialization values by passing in an object, for instance:

     var ev = EvDa({key: 'value'});

-There's a section far down at the bottom that discusses what this API is from a theoretical standpoint.
-You can view it as a generic controller in the traditional MVC sense that has some hooks for a model, but that's only because that acronym seems to help things gain traction.

-It's really, actually, something quite different and quite a bit more useful than that.

 You have hipster promises like this: